 If Brigham Young University-Hawaii seems like a school you want to apply to, click the heart button to save it to your college list.

-Brigham Young University Hawaii is located in the small town setting of Laie, Hawaii, less than an hour from Honolulu.
+Brigham Young University Hawaii is located in the small town setting of Laie, Hawaii, in the suburbs of Honolulu.

-If you want to see Brigham Young University Hawaii for yourself, plan a visit.
+If you want to see Brigham Young University Hawaii for yourself, be sure to plan a visit!
 The best way to reach campus is to take Kamehameha Highway to Laie, or book a flight to the nearest airport, Honolulu International.